kyfreeman31vibe/vibecheck-demo/replit.md

-# Music Dating App - System Architecture
+# VibeCheck - Music Dating App System Architecture

 ## Overview

-This is a full-stack music-themed dating application built with React + TypeScript frontend and Express.js backend.
+VibeCheck is a full-stack music-themed dating application built with React + TypeScript frontend and Express.js backend.
 The app matches users based on their music preferences (genres, artists, songs) and allows them to chat with compatible matches.
 It features a modern mobile-first design using shadcn/ui components and Tailwind CSS.

 ## User Preferences